danielunderwood/bluepy/README.md

 Installation
 ------------

-The code needs an executable `bluepy-helper` to be compiled from C source.
-This is done automatically if you use the recommended pip installation method (see below).
-Otherwise, you can rebuild it using the Makefile in the `bluepy` directory.

-To install the current released version, on most Debian-based systems:

-    $ sudo apt-get install python-pip libglib2.0-dev
-    $ sudo pip install bluepy

-If you find `bluepy-helper` isn't being built, please try:

-    $ sudo pip install --no-binary :all: bluepy

-before reporting any issues.

-For Python 3, you may need to use `pip3`:

-    $ sudo apt-get install python3-pip libglib2.0-dev
-    $ sudo pip3 install bluepy
+At the current time, this fork must be built manually and is not available on PyPI.

 To install the source and build locally:

-    $ sudo apt-get install git build-essential libglib2.0-dev
+    $ sudo apt-get install git build-essential libglib2.0-dev automake libreadline-dev libtool libdbus-dev libudev-dev libical-dev libbluetooth-dev
     $ git clone https://github.com/IanHarvey/bluepy.git
     $ cd bluepy
     $ python setup.py build
-    $ sudo python setup.py install
+    $ python setup.py install

 I would recommend having command-line tools from BlueZ available for debugging.
 There are instructions for building BlueZ on the Raspberry Pi at http://www.elinux.org/RPi_Bluetooth_LE.